daq-tools/kotori/doc/source/setup/docker.rst

 Introduction
 ************

-This section outlines how to conveniently run Mosquitto, InfluxDB, MongoDB, Grafana and Kotori using Docker.
+This section outlines how to conveniently run Mosquitto, CrateDB, InfluxDB, MongoDB, Grafana and Kotori using Docker.

 The repository provides two files ``docker-compose.yml`` and ``.env``.
 They